RoBro92/SmartRV-TankPro/firmware/src/controller/README.md

 - Status LEDs and optional buzzer controls (exposed as lights/switches depending on configuration).

 ## Licensing
-SmartRV TankPro design files and original firmware content are licensed under CC BY-NC 4.0.
+SmartRV TankPro firmware is released under the MIT License; see `LICENSE-SOFTWARE` at the repo root.
 ESPHome itself remains under its own license; see the ESPHome project for details.